 Address: 15 Bond St, Brighton BN1 1RD

-Quiet spaces, ample charging points and a sea view.
+Quiet spaces, ample charging points and the view.
 A sure bet.

 Address: King’s Rd, Brighton BN1 2GS